 Entry Requirements for Medicine in Europe

 Admission into UK medical programmes is quite competitive due to the high number of applicants and relatively few seats available.
 In contrast, entry requirements for Medicine in Europe can be far more liberal.
-Universities usually evaluate both the academic performance and character of applicants in order to find the perfect candidate.
+Universities usually evaluate applicants' academic performance and character to find the perfect candidate.
 Here are the most common entry requirements for Medicine abroad.

 Table of Contents